 I always make it a point to read every page of every issue of the magazine, but this one chart displayed on less than a quarter of a page really got my attention.

 Let’s look at the characteristics of the 950 people who responded.
-The mean household income was $126,300 compared to the national index of $73,600.
-53% were self-employed compared to the national index of 6.4% and 89% have a college education compared to the national index of 60.7%.
+The mean household income was $126,300, compared to the national index of $73,600.
+Fifty-three percent were self-employed, compared to the national index of 6.4%, and 89% have a college education, compared to the national index of 60.7%.

-The glaring statistic here that only 3% of these professionals prefer communicating via text messaging.
+The glaring statistic here is that only 3% of these professionals prefer communicating via text messaging.
 It’s not surprising when you think about how texting works and the disruption it can occur in your workday.
-When you send people text messages, you are most likely interrupting—a thought process, meeting or conversation.
-As pointed out in Controlling Interruptions, every time you are interrupted you lose 10 minutes of productivity.
+When you send people text messages, you are most likely interrupting a thought process, meeting, or conversation.
+As pointed out in Controlling Interruptions, every time you are interrupted, you lose 10 minutes of productivity.

 Modeling Accelerates the Rapport Building Process